 These severe tears occur from a variety of reasons but some of the most common factors include:

 - The baby’s head and shoulders being too large to pass through the birth canal.
+A recent study published in 2022 from Asia claimed that a birth weight of more than 3.5 kilogram was significantly associated with have a major tear.

 - An unusual or malposition of the baby when the back of the baby’s head rests against the mother’s tailbone, but body faces front toward the mother’s belly.